-- Open the isolation valves fully on the cold and hot water branches to the water heater(s) installed in a bank. - Open the cold water isolation valve on the cold water line to the water heater(s).
-Air will be forced out of the taps. - Switch on the electrical supply at the water heater isolating switch(s) on the switchboard and at the isolating switch(s) at the water heater(s) (if installed).
+- Open the cold water isolation valve fully on the cold water line to the water heater. - Switch on the electrical supply at the water heater isolating switch on the switchboard and at the isolating switch at the water heater (if installed).